gberl001/SP24-ENR261-180/Week 10 - Simulations/Program_10_2.md

 * Shall have an element to represent the traffic light state (red or green)
 * Shall have an element to indicate the current iteration where one second will pass between each iteration.
 * Shall have an element to allow for altering the following parameters (probability that a car arrives at the red light, Duration of a green light, duration of a red light, total duration) All durations are assumed to be measured in seconds therefore the total duration is also the total number of iterations as there is a one second pause between iterations.
-* Shall have an element or elements representing the number of cars at the light.
+* Shall have an element or elements representing the number of cars at the light (car images, letters, asterisks, etc).
 This Shall **not** simply be a numerical value, there are easy solutions if you think about it.
 * Shall have an element to trigger starting the simulation
 * Upon completion of the simulation, the program shall present a plot of the cars over time at the traffic light.
 This can be a separate window, a different tab, a plot integrated into the GUI, etc. However, it must appear or refresh automatically upon completing the simulation.
 * The Plot shall be properly labeled with x, y, and title labels.